YouTube

 THE FIRST EVER VISA ON ARRIVAL

-Coming into Uzbekistan it was a completely different experience and almost as if I had travelled 1000miles and not the 500metres in a taxi.
+Entering Uzbekistan felt vastly different, as if I’d traveled 1000 miles instead of just 500 meters by taxi.
 Everyone was so warm and welcoming, it made me realise that Uzbekistan could well be the highlight of this trip and something I would be seeing a lot more of.

 The immigration officer came straight to me and said not to worry about the immigration form and that I should come straight to the front of the security queue.
 He was loving the Irish passport but I was slightly nervous about my drone when they wanted my bag opened.
 That was until they saw my famous packing cubes and let me on my way.